-Big particulars zoomed by a reasonable factor are easily handled by the algorithms, while, as the second example shows, dealing with small details in the background yields worse results.
-The blurring effect is considerable and evolved image is closer to an impressionist painting than to a real photo.
+In Figure 44 big particulars zoomed by a reasonable factor are easily handled by the algorithms, while, as the second example shows (Figure 45), dealing with small details in the background yields worse results.
+The blurring effect is considerable and the evolved image is closer to an impressionist painting than to a real photo.